Today is an excellent day to learn about the health benefits of rosemary.

 Rosemary seems to be able to relax the muscles in your intestines.

-3. Rosemary Keeps Your Gut Healthy
+4. May Keep Your Gut Healthy

-4. Keeps Your Skin Healthy
+5. Rosemary May Keep Your Skin Healthy

 If you combine rosemary extracts with citrus supplements, it can even fight skin damage caused by UV light.

 Garlic and honey are also great for your skin.
 You may find out more about its health benefits by going here.

 6. May Improve The Health Of Your Hair (Stimulates Hair Growth)